strapi/strapi/docs/3.x.x/installation-options/quick-start-detailed.md

 ### Files structure

-A new directory has been created in the `./api` folder of your application which contains all the needed files related to your `Restaurant` and `Category` Content Types: routes, controllers, services and models.
+A new directory has been created in the `./api` folder of your application which contains all the needed files related to your `restaurant` and `category` Content Types: routes, controllers, services and models.
 Take a look at the [API structure documentation](../concepts/concepts.md#files-structure) for more information.

 ---